-The outspoken Englishman hits out at the Football Association over their decision to draft the Ivory Coast-born Crystal Palace youngster into Roy Hodgson's Three Lions squad
+The outspoken midfielder has hit out at the Football Association over their decision to draft the Ivory Coast-born youngster into Roy Hodgson's Three Lions squad

-Following a string of injuries to several Three Lions stars, the Ivory Coast-born attacker was drafted into Roy Hodgson's party for the first time on Sunday.
+Following a string of injuries to several Three Lions stars, the Ivory Coast-born attacker was drafted into Roy Hodgson's squad for the first time on Sunday.

-But Barton, whose only England cap came back in 2007, believes that the FA has made the move in order to prevent Zaha being capped by the country of his birth.
+But Barton, whose only England cap came back in 2007, believes the FA have made the move in order to prevent Zaha being capped by the country of his birth.

-"Not a fan of the latest craze, giving caps out so as players don't go and play for other countries.
-Doesn't sit well with me that...," he wrote on Twitter.
+“Not a fan of the latest craze, giving caps out so as players don't go and play for other countries.
+Doesn't sit well with me that...," he tweeted.

 The Marseille loanee also expressed disappointment at former Newcastle midfield partner Kevin Nolan’s continued omission from the England setup.